We are excited to bring you the following speakers this year, view their profiles below

-A move to radio in 2014 was equally successful; Ali now holds one of New Zealand radio’s key current affairs roles as Host of RadioLive Drive, 3pm to 6pm weekdays - a role that displays Ali’s extraordinary talents as an interviewer, as well as her ability to“think on her feet” and react naturally to all manner of situations.
+A move to radio in 2014 was equally successful; Ali held one of New Zealand radio’s key current affairs roles as Host of RadioLive Drive, a role that displayed Ali’s extraordinary talents as an interviewer, as well as her ability to“think on her feet” and react naturally to all manner of situations.

 Chief Executive, Auckland Airport